fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 		- [ ] handle move files for commit
 		- [ ] handle move folders for commit

-- [ ] paths which include ".." or "." work for all commands

 - [ ] on editor scroll, show page overlay for a moment then disappear
 - [ ] preview: if current doc matches matcher, show it after preview command exec'ed